Monocarpic Succulents: The Ultimate Guide to Growing and Caring for These Unique Plants and 4 Ways You Might Be Able to Save Yours From a Death Bloom

-Agave: Agave is a type of monocarpic succulent that is native to the deserts of North America.
+Agave: Agave is one of the monocarpic succulents that is native to the deserts of North America.
 They have thick, pointed leaves and a large flower stalk that emerges from the center of the plant.

-Sempervivum: Sempervivum, also known as “hen and chicks”, is a type of monocarpic succulent that forms small rosettes of leaves.
+Sempervivum: Sempervivum, also known as “hen and chicks”, is one of the monocarpic succulents that forms small rosettes of leaves.
 They are hardy and easy to propagate.

 Aeonium: Aeonium is a type of monocarpic succulent that is native to the Canary Islands.
-They have large rosettes of leaves and produce large, showy flowers on tall stalks.
+These monocarpic succulents have large rosettes of leaves and produce large, showy flowers on tall stalks.

 What does a death bloom look like?

-When a monocarpic succulent is throwing out a death bloom, it will stretch taller and the lower leaves can start to look shabby because all of the energy is going into making flowers.
-A death bloom comes from the very center (apex) of succulents like sempervivum, agave, and some Kalanchoe.
+When monocarpic succulents are throwing out a death bloom, it will stretch taller and the lower leaves can start to look shabby because all of the energy is going into making flowers.
+A monocarpic succulent death bloom comes from the very center (apex) of succulents like sempervivum, agave, and some Kalanchoe.
 If you see a bloom stalk (inflorescence) coming from somewhere else, like in between layers on an Echeveria, it is a normal bloom and will not die after blooming.

 Why do monocarpic succulents die after flowering?

-A death bloom occurs when a monocarpic succulent reaches the end of its life cycle and produces a final, large flower stalk before dying.
+A death bloom occurs when monocarpic succulents reach the end of its life cycle and produces a final, large flower stalk before dying.
 This is a natural process for monocarpic succulents and is caused by a combination of genetics and environmental factors.